Ryan Grubb

-Ryan Grubb is an American football coach and former player.
-He currently serves as the associate head coach, offensive coordinator and quarterbacks coach for the Washington Huskies.
+Ryan Grubb (born April 16, 1976) is an American football coach who currently serves as the offensive coordinator at the University of Alabama.
+He previously served as the offensive coordinator and quarterbacks coach at the University of Washington from 2022 to 2023 as well as the Seattle Seahawks in 2024.

+Grubb played college football at Buena Vista University as a running back and wide receiver from 1994 to 1997.
+Prior to his tenure for the Seattle Seahawks, Grubb previously served as an assistant coach at the University of Washington, California State University, Fresno, Eastern Michigan University, the University of Sioux Falls and South Dakota State University.

 Playing career

 Grubb played football while attending Kingsley–Pierson High School.
-Later, from 1994 to 1997, Grubb attended Buena Vista University, where he played running back and wide receiver for the Beavers.
+Later, from 1994 to 1997, he attended Buena Vista University, where he played running back and wide receiver for the Beavers.
 He was a four-year starter and served as team captain during his time at Buena Vista.

 Coaching career

-Early Coaching Career
+Early coaching career

-Grubb's coaching career began in 2003, when he took a position at his alma mater, Kingsley–Pierson High School, as their offensive coordinator.
+Grubb's coaching career began in 2003, when he took a position at his alma mater, Kingsley–Pierson High School, as offensive coordinator.
 In his second of two seasons at Kingsley–Pierson, Grubb was named the Iowa High School Athletic Association Class 1A Assistant Coach of the Year.
 After departing, he moved to the NCAA Division I ranks; while pursuing his master's degree, Grubb served on the coaching staff for at South Dakota State – in 2005 as their running backs coach and in 2006 as their wide receivers coach.
 Among the players he coached at South Dakota State was JaRon Harris, who would later be named to an NFL practice squad.

 Sioux Falls

 In 2007, he took a position at Sioux Falls under head coach Kalen DeBoer, where he would remain for seven years.
 For the first three seasons, Grubb served as the offensive line coach and run game coordinator for the Cougars, while in his last four seasons he was the offensive coordinator and quarterbacks coach.
-During his time at Sioux Falls, Grubb also served as the school's strength and conditioning coach; in addition to winning two NAIA national championships with the football team, he was also named NAIA National Strength and Conditioning Coach of the Year in 2008.
+During his time at Sioux Falls, Grubb also served as the school's strength and conditioning coach.
+In addition to winning two NAIA national championships with the football team, he was also named NAIA National Strength and Conditioning Coach of the Year in 2008.

+Sioux Falls promoted Grubb to offensive coordinator for the 2009 season.
+Following that season, DeBoer departed to become offensive coordinator at Southern Illinois.
+New head coach Jed Stugart retained Grubb and defensive coordinator Jon Anderson.